IoTone/TheShellProject/README.md

 - A white paper
 - Perform experimental (but very simple) transactions to validate the prototype
 - Find some additional contributors
+- Define model and micro-transaction architecture for the blockchain

 ## General Notes